aerokube/init/README.md

-# Micro init
+# MicroInit

-It runs within container as process with pid 1, translates received signals to child processes and wait until all of them exit.
+MicroInit is a small process to be run within Docker container as init process (with `pid 1`).
+It translates any received signals to child processes and waits until all of them exit.

 Usage: